Are You Ready to Take the First Step, Future Small Business Owner? INNW?

 - 17% of small business owners started their own business because they were dissatisfied with corporate America (Guidant Financial)

 Your Next Steps

 Okay, you have decided you have an idea worth pursuing – or that there is an idea worth pursuing out there and you are ready to find it – and you are ready to test it out now.
 Here are your next steps:

 - Devote time to exploring your idea.
 If you’re interested in investing in wollongong vending machines, for instance, educate yourself and explore your idea.
-This can take the form of completing a Start Your Business workshop, joining a startup program, setting time aside to educate yourself each week through articles and videos on entrepreneurship, or employing a qualified startup coach to help lead you through the process.
+This can take the form of completing a Start Your Business workshop, joining a startup program, setting time aside to educate yourself each week through articles and videos on entrepreneurship, or employing a qualified startup executive coaching service to help lead you through the process.
 If you “have the itch” and want to start your own business, you owe it to yourself to explore your idea!
 INNW (If not now, when), right?